 Near the end of this summer, while everyone was interested in finding the “New Normal,” our Chicago InsideOut Design Leader Community had the brilliant idea of exploring the dark side of remote work.
+The side effects of remote work.
 Much has happened since then–and the New Normal remains a mystery–but their insights are too good not to share.

 At this point, design teams are getting used to a virtual world, and most are interested in a future that includes a remote component and flexible work arrangements.
 No one seems to agree on exactly what that looks like, but as long as asynchronous schedules are around, the unintended consequences of remote work are here to stay.
 So let's take a look at some of the challenges of leading a virtual team and some possible solutions to overcome them.